Fighting Stigmas & Prejudices: Connecting People, Making it Happen in Hollywood

 Examples of Best Practices

 - Not an ordinary reality show, Born This Way, which recently won an Emmy for being the best reality show on TV today, stars seven diverse young adults with Down syndrome as they deal with issues around employment, independent living, education and romance.
 By promoting success stories of people with disabilities, Born This Way helps to change negative perceptions of people with disabilities.
-The third season of Born This Way currently is airing on A&E at 10/9c.

 - In scripted television, Speechless is a sitcom centered around a family that happens to include a son with cerebral palsy, J.J.
 The fact that J.J. is played by Micah Fowler, an actor with cerebral palsy, is important.
 Actors without disabilities play more than 95 percent of characters with disabilities on television.
-Speechless recently was renewed for a second season on ABC.

 - In film, Finding Dory, a Pixar box office success, stars many characters with disabilities.
 Dory, the titular character, has short-term memory loss.
 Nemo has physical disabilities with his little fin and Hank is an octopus that is missing a tentacle.
 Destiny is visually impaired by her myopia and Bailey has difficulty with echolocation.
 Disability is not something Dory needs to overcome, but something she needs to learn to live with, accept and work with to accomplish things “in her own Dory way.”
 In addition to putting a positive spin on Dory’s journey, Finding Dory highlights the importance of community for people with disabilities.
 Throughout the film, Dory is helped by Hank, Destiny, Bailey and, of course, Nemo and his father Marlin, many who have disabilities themselves.